chrismetz09/K8s-docs-mermaid/README.md

 ## K8s docs Mermaid examples

 This section contains examples of Mermaid figures currently used in K8s docs.
-Each example includes the docs page where the figure is rendered, a link to the repo source markdown file, live editor link, the actual figure and the mermaid code encapsulated in the hugo `{{< mermaid >}}` shortcode.
+Each example includes the docs page where the figure is rendered, a link to the repo source markdown file, live editor link, the actual figure and the mermaid code.

+K8s documentation encapsulates mermaid code in the hugo `{{< mermaid >}}/{{< /mermaid >}}` shortcode.
+I have omitted the shortcode in the code examples so that you can more easily cut/paste with the live-editor.

 Docs page: [Contribute to K8s docs](https://kubernetes.io/docs/contribute/)